Klyetsk: World War II

 From 26 June 1941 until 4 July 1944, Klyetsk was occupied by Nazi Germany and administered as a part of the Generalbezirk Weißruthenien of Reichskommissariat Ostland.
 During the German occupation, a large massacre of local Jews took place in the town on 6 October 1941, with about 4,000 people murdered.
 The remaining Jews of the area (approximately 2,000 people) were massed in a local ghetto and then sent to various extermination camps by 21 August 1942.
 The Holocaust brought an end to a vibrant Jewish life.
 Among the monuments of the Jewish past destroyed during World War II were the Jewish cemetery, a large synagogue founded by Prince Radziwiłł in 1796; the Slutsk-Kletsk Yeshiva, a bet ha-midrash built in the early 18th century; and fifteen smaller houses of prayer.

-The former Dominican church dates from 1683.